Canon 600D vs 750D

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+In contrast, the 600D does not provide wifi capability.

 Both the 600D and the 750D have been discontinued, but can regularly be found used on eBay.
 The 600D was replaced by the Canon 650D, while the 750D was followed by the Canon 800D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 600D or the Canon 750D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.53x vs 0.51x).

 - More affordable: Was introduced into a lower priced segment (20 percent cheaper at launch).